Abhishek543-dotcom/dataharbour/README.md

 This project provides a Docker-based environment for running PySpark, Hive, Delta Lake, Jupyter Notebook, Airflow, PostgreSQL, and MinIO.
 It is designed for data engineering and analytics workflows.

 ## Features
-- **PySpark:** Distributed data processing with Spark.
+- **PySpark:** Distributed data processing with Spark
-- **Hive:** Data warehouse infrastructure built on top of Hadoop.
+- **Hive:** Data warehouse infrastructure built on top of Hadoop
-- **Delta Lake:** Reliable data lakes with ACID transactions.
+- **Delta Lake:** Reliable data lakes with ACID transactions
-- **Jupyter Notebook:** Interactive development environment.
+- **Jupyter Notebook:** Interactive development environment
-- **Airflow:** Workflow orchestration and scheduling.
+- **Airflow:** Workflow orchestration and scheduling
-- **PostgreSQL:** Relational database for Airflow metadata.
+- **PostgreSQL:** Relational database for Airflow metadata
-- **MinIO:** S3-compatible object storage.
+- **MinIO:** S3-compatible object storage

 ## Prerequisites
-- Docker installed on your machine.
+- Docker installed on your machine
-- Docker Compose installed.
+- Docker Compose installed
-- Basic knowledge of Docker and the tools mentioned above.
+- Basic knowledge of Docker and the tools mentioned above

 ## Setup
 1. **Clone the Repository**